vim-ruby/vim-ruby/README.markdown

 ## Usage

 Ideally, vim-ruby should work "correctly" for you out of the box.
-However, ruby developers have varying preferences, so there's settings that control some of the details.
-You can get documentation for these by using `:help`:
+However, ruby developers have varying preferences, so there are settings that control some of the details.
+You can get more information on these by using the native `:help`
+command:

 - [`:help vim-ruby-plugin`](./doc/ft-ruby-plugin.txt): Filetype settings and custom mappings
 - [`:help vim-ruby-indent`](./doc/ft-ruby-indent.txt): Indentation settings
 - [`:help vim-ruby-syntax`](./doc/ft-ruby-syntax.txt): Syntax-related tweaks
-- [`:help vim-ruby-omni`](./doc/ft-ruby-omni.txt): Information and configuration of omni completion
+- [`:help vim-ruby-omni`](./doc/ft-ruby-omni.txt): Information and settings for omni completion

 ## Issues

 If you have an issue or a feature request, it's recommended to use the github issue tracker: https://github.com/vim-ruby/vim-ruby/issues.
-Try the search box to look for an existing issue -- it might have been previously reported.
+Try the search box to look for an existing issue -- it might have already been reported.

 If you don't have a github account or would rather contact us in a different way, you can find emails for individual maintainers in the